Zantin/NumbersToStringAPI/README.md

 # NumbersToStringAPI

-This is an API that converts numerical numbers to their corresponding writen name.
+This is an API that converts numerical numbers to their corresponding written name.

 *Requires dotnet*